Ghost classes in $\mathbb{Q}$-rank two orthogonal Shimura varieties: Introduction

-Ghost classes have been introduced by A. Borel~\cite{Borel84} in 1984.
-Later on, G. Harder made several mention about these classes in his work.
-At the very end in the article~\cite{Harder90}, Harder refers to the case $GL_3$ and said that \emph{ ``.... the ghost classes appear if some $L$-values vanish.
+Ghost classes were introduced by A. Borel~\cite{Borel84} in 1984.
+Later on, G. Harder mentioned these classes several times in his work.
+At the very end in the article~\cite{Harder90}, Harder refers to the case of $\mathrm{GL}_3$ and said \emph{ ``... the ghost classes appear if some $L$-values vanish.
 The order of vanishing does not play a role.
-But this may change in higher rank case"}.
-He further added that this aspect is worth to be investigated.
-Not to mention much, this gives a nice motivation to pursue the study of ghost classes a little further and especially in higher rank groups.
-Since then a few mathematicians have considered to study them, however the general theory of these classes has been slow in coming.
+But this may change in the higher rank case"}.
+He further added that this aspect is worth investigating.
+Not to mention much, this gives a nice motivation to pursue the study of ghost classes further and specially in higher rank groups.
+Since then, though some mathematicians have studied them, the general theory of these classes has been slow in coming.

-Ghost classes can be introduced for any reductive algebraic group and its definition does not depend on the existence of a complex structure.
-However, in the case of a Shimura variety this space has a corresponding mixed Hodge structure.
-It is then interesting to study the existence of ghost classes for Shimura varieties and to give some description of the possible weights in its mixed Hodge structure.
-When $S$ is a Shimura variety, the local system $\V_\lambda$ defines a complex variation of Hodge structures of a weight $wt(V_\lambda)$ and it is known that the weights in the mixed Hodge structure on the space $H^q(S, \V_\lambda)$ are greater than or equal to the middle weight, given by $q+wt(V_\lambda)$.
+Ghost classes can be introduced for any reductive algebraic group and their definition does not depend on the existence of a complex structure.
+In the case of a Shimura variety, the space of ghost classes is equipped with mixed Hodge structure.
+It is then interesting to study the nontriviality of the space of ghost classes for a Shimura variety and to give some description of the possible weights in its mixed Hodge structure.
+When $S$ is a Shimura variety, the local system $\V_\lambda$ defines a complex variation of Hodge structure of a certain weight $wt(V_\lambda)$ (see \cite{Zu81} for this notion) and it is known that the weights in the mixed Hodge structure on the space $H^q(S, \V_\lambda)$ are greater than or equal to the middle weight, given by $q+wt(V_\lambda)$ (see Theorem $2.2.7$ of \cite{Harris94}).
 Therefore the weights in the mixed Hodge structure on the space of ghost classes are greater than or equal to the middle weight.
-We say that the Shimura variety satisfy the middle weight property if the only weight in the mixed Hodge structure on the space of ghost classes is the middle weight.
-In addition, it is said to satisfy the weak middle weight property if the only possible weights in the corresponding mixed Hodge structure are the middle weight and the middle weight plus one.
-In this article, we present a study of the Shimura varieties associated to the groups of orthogonal similitudes $GO(2, n)$ for $n \geq 3$.
-The study of ghost classes have been discussed in detail for the cases $n=4$ and $n=5$ in the last two sections.
-For example, in the case $n=5$ we get the following result:
+We say that the Shimura variety satisfies the \emph{weak middle weight property} if for every finite dimensional highest weight representation $V_\lambda$ of $\mathrm{G}$ and every nonnegative integer $q$, the only possible weights in the mixed Hodge structure on the space of $q$-ghost classes, in $H^{q}(\partial \overline{S}, \V_\lambda)$, are the middle weight and the middle weight plus one.
+In addition, the Shimura variety is said to satisfy the \emph{middle weight property} if, for every choice of highest weight $\lambda$ and every nonnegative integer $q$, the only possible weight in the space of ghost classes in $H^q(\partial \overline{S}, \V_\lambda)$ is the middle weight.